Light rail in Sydney: Government ownership

 The former private owners had set their own fares, which were typically higher than those applied to buses.
 Light rail fares were originally based on a two-zone geographic zonal fare structure.
 After the government bought MTS, light rail fares were aligned with bus fares, using a distance-based fare structure, when the Opal card ticketing system was extended to light rail, in December 2014.
 The extension of Opal to cover light rail also ended the need for on-board paper ticket sales by customer service officers.

 Following the announcement of the CBD and South East Light Rail, the government decided to group the contract covering the construction of the new line with the operation and maintenance of both lines of the inner city network.
 In December 2014, Transport for NSW awarded the contract to the ALTRAC Light Rail consortium.
 This saw Transdev Sydney, the operator under the previous contract, continue to operate and maintain the network as part of the consortium.
 The operating contract commenced on 1 July 2015 and runs until 2034.

 After taking control of the Inner West Light Rail and announcing the CBD and South East Light Rail, the government moved to establish a separate network centred around the Western Sydney suburb of Parramatta.
 Transdev was contracted to operate the Parramatta network as part of the Great River City Light Rail consortium.
 This contract runs for eight years from construction completion, with a possible extension of up to an additional ten years.

+In 2026, six trams caught fire within four months.
+This followed a program that was intended to reduce the occurrence of these issues by installing safer batteries on the trams.
+The Office of Transport Safety Investigations is undertaking an investigation into these issues.